This healthy vegan marshmallow fluff is going to rock your world…

 I can’t take credit for this brilliant “bean liquid egg whites” discovery.
 The idea was sent to me in a facebook message earlier this year by a reader who discovered you could whip up the liquid from a can of garbanzo beans with sugar to form stiff peaks then pipe the mixture out and bake it into vegan meringues.

 Then another reader left a comment on the blog asking if I’d tried bean meringue yet and mentioning that chickpea liquid–commonly referred to as aquafaba–has been used as an egg replacer since as early as in a 1968 cookbook (Ten Talents, by Rosalie and Frank J Hurd).
 Wait… so it can be an egg replacer in other things besides meringue?!?

 Christina’s message had mentioned whipping the liquid with fine sugar to form meringue, but I wanted to know if the aquafaba would also work with a liquid sweetener.
 Only one way to find out!
 Seven minutes in, my pseudo meringue still looked like water, and I was almost ready to give up and throw the whole thing out.

 I had a baking sheet all ready to go for the meringues… The only problem was that I just couldn’t seem to stop dipping my spoon into the airy cream.

 It was just like marshmallow fluff!

-Use this healthy marshmallow fluff for homemade s’mores, as frosting for cupcakes or cake, in Fluffernutter sandwiches… the possibilities go on and on!
+Homemade s’mores, as frosting for cupcakes or my Vegan Chocolate Cake Recipe, in fluffernutter sandwiches… the possibilities go on and on!

 Vegan Marshmallow Fluff